-- Write in ink or ball point pen your Centre and subject followed by test booklet series (in bracket), subject code and roll number at the appropriate space provided on the answer sheet at the top.
-Also encode (in pencil) your booklet series (A, B, C or D, as the case may be), subject code and roll number in the circles provided for the purpose in the answer sheet.
+(i) Write in black ball pen your Centre and subject followed by test booklet series, subject code and roll number at the appropriate space provided on the answer sheet at the top.
+Also encode your booklet series (A, B, C or D, as the case may be), subject code and roll number in the circles provided for the purpose in the answer sheet.
 The guidelines for writing the above particulars and for encoding the above particulars are given in Annexure.
-In case the booklet series is not printed on the test booklet or answer sheet is un-numbered, please report immediately to the Invigilator and get the test booklet/answer sheet replaced. - (ii) All corrections and changes in writing the roll number must be initialed by the candidates as well as by the Invigilator and countersigned by the Supervisor. - (iii) Immediately after commencement of the examination please check that the test booklet supplied to you does not have any unprinted or torn or missing pages or items etc. If so, get it replaced by a complete test booklet of the same series and subject. - 7.
-Do not write your name or anything other than the specific items of information asked for, on the answer sheet/test booklet/sheet for rough work. - 8.
-Do not fold or mutilate or damage or put any extraneous marking in the Answer Sheet.
-Do not write anything on the reverse of the answer sheet.
+In case the booklet series is not printed on the test booklet or answer sheet is un-numbered, please report immediately to the Invigilator and get the test booklet/answer sheet replaced.

+- (iii) Immediately after commencement of the examination please check that the test booklet supplied to you does not have any unprinted or torn or missing pages or items - etc. If so, get it replaced by a complete test booklet of the same series and subject.